REDUS-IMR/mfdp/README.md

 In addition to the original MFDP input file, R MFDP also support a simplified single-file input (cf. `inst/sample/nea-had-2020.input.csv` file).
-This is file is actually identical to the `.prs` file from the original MFDP run outputs.
+This is file is actually identical to the `.prd` file from the original MFDP run outputs.

 However, to use the above input type, user must also provide a configuration